Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reduce loneliness

-Building empathy and compassion
+Cultivating empathy and compassion.

 Một cách đơn giản để tăng EQ cho con mà bố mẹ nên biết - Ảnh 2.

-Provide unconditional love and acceptance
+Provide unconditional love and acceptance.

 Learning to take responsibility for another living being will help children take better care of themselves.

-Building confidence and trust
+Building self-confidence and trust

 Source: https://giadinh.suckhoedoisong.vn/mot-cach-don-gian-de-tang-eq-cho-con-ma-bo-me-nen-biet-17225031915390289.htm